Lower bounds on Bourgain's constant for harmonic measure: Bounding Bourgain's constant from below

 \section{Bounding Bourgain's constant from below}

 Recall that Bourgain's constant $b_n$ is the largest value such that the upper Hausdorff dimension of harmonic measure is at most $n-b_n$ for all domains $\Omega\subset\RR^n$.
-The following theorem, based on the (incomplete) demonstration in \cite{Bourgain} that $b_3>0$, implements the correction identified in \cite[Remark 5.4]{dim-caloric}.
+The following theorem is based on the demonstration in \cite{Bourgain} that $b_3>0$ and implements ideas from \cite{dim-caloric}.
 It reduces the problem of bounding $b_n$ from below to estimation of constants appearing in Bourgain's estimate and selection of parameters $m$, $\eta$, $h$, and $d$ satisfying the constraint \eqref{gamma-def}.
+By working exclusively with $m$-adic cubes and net contents---without passing through Hausdorff contents---we avoid introducing an unnecessary source of error as was done in the original argument.
+This is important in the context of Theorem \ref{lowdim}.

 \begin{theorem} Let $n\geq 3$ and let $m\geq 5$.
 Suppose that $\epsilon>0$ and $\alpha>0$ are constants such that Bourgain's estimate holds in the sense that for all $Q_*$ and $Q$, as in Lemma \ref{alternative}, for all closed sets $E\subset\RR^n$, for all $X\in Q_*\setminus E$, and for all $n-\epsilon<s\leq n$, we have Let $\eta>0$ be any number such that $(2-m^{-n})\alpha\eta\leq 1-m^{-n}$.
 Finally, suppose that $1\leq h<m/2$ and $d\geq 1$ are integers such that Then $b_n\geq \lambda\rho/(\lambda+\rho)$, where \end{theorem}